muziejus/javascripting-english-major/9-dataset.md

 hate repetition, so think for a moment about what the Prologue would look like as a dataset in JavaScript.
 What are our two data types for collections of information?
 Arrays and objects.
 Are 18 lines of poetry more like an array or an object?
+Both would work, for different reasons, but an array will be simplest.

-In terms of arrays, we can think of the first 18 lines as an array that is 18 elements long, with each element being its own line, something like:
+We can think of the first 18 lines as an array that is 18 elements long, with each element being its own line, something like:

 ```javascript